shirleensimon/tableau-hr-insights/README.md

 This project focused on hands-on data visualization using Tableau.
 The goal was to analyze HR data and design an interactive dashboard for data-driven decision-making.

+Link for the HR dataset and project brief : https://www.datawithbaraa.com/tableau/tableau-hr-project-thank-you/

 ## 🧠 Objectives
 - Understand employee distribution and demographics
 - Analyze salary trends, income levels, and gender balance